 There are several available frameworks for developing including:

-You would choose the appropriate tool for your type of question, in the examples given here – intervention, risk, diagnostic and experiential/qualitative questions.
+You should choose the appropriate tool for your type of question.

 Once you've formulated your question, you will need to start developing a protocol to guide the conduct of your review.
 This will cover inclusion/exclusion criteria, screening methods, risk of bias and data analysis.